IntersectAustralia/excel-fu/module-2/index.markdown

 To enable filtering:

+1. Start by **selecting the rows of data**, including the header row.

 1. Select **Filter** from the **Data** menu.
-Little arrows will appear in the header row:
+Little arrows will appear in the header row, i.e.:

     ![Filtering](13.png)

 2. Click on the arrow for the **Direction of maximum wind gust** column.

-3. On the pop-up box that appears, select to filter by the "W" value:
+3. On the pop-up box that appears, select to filter by the "W" value. (**Hint**: Uncheck the box next to "Select All" then check the box adjacent to "W").

     ![Filtering](14.png)

+4. Close the pop-up box.

 <div class="note">
 Your worksheet is now filtered to show only rows where the wind direction is Westerly.